 Imagine the world without colors.
-The blind see darkness, yet imagine colors.
-We are inundated with a barrage of colors each day and yet most people rarely think about how colors affect them.
+The blind see darkness, yet they imagine colors.
+We are inundated with a barrage of colors each day, yet most people rarely think about how colors affect them.
 Pigments are universal and they are an ever-present element in our lives.
-There are five primary colors, and from those, we can make more hues than the eye could ever behold.
-As a life-long student of art and theatre, I have always paid close attention to colors and their meanings.
-Colors are connected to art, music, literature, fashion, mood, psychology, cuisine, the floral industry and countless other aspects of our lives.
+There are five primary colors, and from those we can make more hues than the eye could ever behold.
+As a lifelong student of art and theatre, I have always paid close attention to colors and their meanings.
+Colors are connected to art, music, literature, fashion, mood, psychology, cuisine, the floral industry, and countless other aspects of our lives.
 Pierre Bonnard once said, “Color is an act of reason.”

 Like blue, green is everywhere in all its many variations.
 Nature is covered with green, which is why this color is associated with life and fertility.
 From the Celts to the Greeks, green has represented the spiritual and the honorable.
 Green is the only color known to possess both a warming and a cooling effect.
 Green is the symbolic color of life.
 Classrooms and doctor’s offices are often painted green to promote healing and a calm state of mind and body.
 Green has few negative aspects, including inexperience and jealousy.
 In the world of theatre, green are used to signify a character’s envy.
 Most cultures agree on meaning when it comes to the color green.
 Green is alive and well, and a pigment worthy of renewal.
 The “Green Movement” is about repurposing and recycling.
 “Going green” has a positive impact on our environment.
 Green thumbs make beautiful gardens.
 Green means go.
 “Green is the prime color of the world, and that from which its loveliness arises.”
 (Pedro Calderon de la Barca).